Why Influencers Ghost Brands?

 Where relationships actually scale

 Managing creator relationships at scale is almost impossible when your outreach lives in Gmail, your briefs in Google Drive, your payments in a spreadsheet, and your follow-ups in someone’s head.
 Ainfluencer connects brands with over 1 million vetted creators, with smart matching built on audience alignment and engagement authenticity, not just follower count.
+It is the infrastructure that stops the conditions that cause influencers to ghost brands in the first place.

 Smart matching